Alujjdnd/Ngrok-LAN/README.md

   <img src=https://raw.githubusercontent.com/Alujjdnd/Ngrok-LAN/main/docs/assets/OSSrs.png>
 </div>

+## Help Needed!
+We are trying to port this mod to QuiltMC, to slowly move away from Fabric.
+If anyone is knowledgeable in porting mods to QuiltMC or in QuiltMC in general, please reach out!
+We would greatly appreciate your help!

+## Introduction
 Ngrok LAN is a Fabric mod that enables you to share your singleplayer world with your friends across the globe, all via clicking on the new "Open Public Server" button!
 This mod uses Ngrok, a free service to ease the creation of servers, as the main service to "tunnel" your connection to the internet, and will generate a link for your friends to connect to